Wesleyan-Media-Project/fb_ad_scraper/README.md

    - The master list of all ads is stored in the `race2022` table.
 This table is populated by the scripts `race2022.R` and `backpull2022.R` that are available and described in the [`fb_ads_import` repository](https://github.com/Wesleyan-Media-Project/fb_ads_import)
    - Then it creates a queue (a waiting list) of the new ads that need to be processed in the `ad_queue` table.
 This de-duplication process ensures that only new, unscraped ads are present in the queue.

    This script is run daily to keep the queue updated with the latest ads.
-For more information about this script, check the [ad_queue](#the-ad-queue) in the Setup Section.
+For more information about this script, check the [ad_queue](#the-ad-queue) in the Setup section.

 3. The Python script `fb_ad_scraper.py` is used to scrape the media from the ads.
 It continuously reads ad_ids and page_ids from the `ad_queue` table in the database.
 For each ad, the script uses Selenium to navigate to an ad's URL on Facebook, extracts the media elements (images, videos, audio), downloads the media locally, and saves their metadata (URL, size, duration, etc.) into the `fb_ads_media` table in the database.
 If any errors occur during the scraping process, the script logs messages to the `fb_scrape_msg` table for debugging purposes.
 For more information about this script, check the [scraper](#the-scraper) in the Setup section.